helloSystem/docs/README.md

 # hello Documentation

-This repository holds the documentation for hello.
+This repository builds the [documentation](https://hellosystem.github.io/docs/) for hello.

 It uses Sphinx, recommonmark, and GitHub Actions to produce documentation from the Markdown source files in this repository.